 Your big day finally arrived.
-It’s so nice to be able to share it with your friends and family.
-Doubtless, you’re confident that everything will be perfect.
+And, it’s great to share it with your family and friends.
+Equally important, you’re confident that everything will be perfect.
 But, was there something that you and your fiance secretly worried about?
-Was it the first dance?
+Perhaps it was the first dance.

 Let’s learn about this lovely wedding tradition called the first dance.

 “Ladies and gentlemen.
 Please join me in welcoming, for the very first time as husband and wife, Mr. and Mrs. _______!“